maxmheinze/macrometrics/exam_sample_questions.md

 #### You want to prepare for an exam on Bayesian econometrics and take a preparatory test five times in a row.
 Explain why your later results may not be a good predictor for your performance in general.

-Sophia: (I think this is Bull, but whatever)
-- Practice effect: With each subsequent test attempt, there is a practice effect at play.
-As you become more familiar with the questions, format, and patterns of the test, your performance is likely to improve.
-This improvement is primarily driven by increased familiarity and does not necessarily reflect a genuine improvement in your understanding or knowledge of the subject matter.
-- Memorization: If the preparatory tests have a fixed set of questions or a limited question bank, there is a possibility of memorizing the answers or patterns of the questions rather than genuinely understanding the underlying concepts.
-As a result, your performance may improve solely based on rote memorization, which does not guarantee a comprehensive understanding of the material.
-- Test-specific factors: Each test has its own unique set of questions and may cover different aspects or depths of the subject material.
-The performance on one specific test may be influenced by the specific topics or question types it focuses on.
-Therefore, the relative difficulty or content coverage of each test can affect your scores, making it challenging to generalize your performance across different exams.
-- Test conditions: Factors such as stress, fatigue, time constraints, or external distractions can impact your performance on any given test.
-These factors may vary between different test attempts, affecting your scores and making it difficult to accurately predict your overall performance.
 ---

 #### You want to assess (and incentivize) the knowledge, performance, and progress of students in your class.
 What are potential benefits of using three different criteria for grading?